JasmineElm/JasmineElm.github.io/_posts/2021-02-16-linux_upskill_challenge.md

 As a linux user, there was a temptation to simply use my own machine.
 This however runs contrary to the spirit of the challenge.
 Instead, creating and maintaining a virtual private server gives a far more authentic experience of Linux System Administration.
 Although it's the first day, I have found the experience of setting up an `ec2` instance on AWS invaluable.

-I'm keeping a repo of my notes [here](https://github.com/JasmineElm/Linux_Upskill_Challenge) The repo also includes a simple script to manage ec2 instances straight from the commandline rather than use the the web interface.
+I'm keeping a repo of my notes [here](https://github.com/JasmineElm/Linux_Upskill_Challenge) The repo also includes a simple script to manage ec2 instances straight from the command-line rather than use the the web interface.